jeremyers1/Interview-Questions/README.md

     let newObject = New ObjectTemplate(, params):
     New, by default, includes BOTH the constructor and return statements from the ObjectTemplate, so you don't have to write them into the ObjectTemplate

   d.
-BONUS: With a class, and then New
+BONUS (new with ES6): With a class (including a constructor and methods), and then New

 15. What does the NEW keyword do?